-An intimate clay classroom in Oakland specializing in beginners: flexible scheduling, small classes, chill vibes.
+Intimate clay classroom in Oakland specializing in beginners: flexible schedule, small classes, chill vibes.

-Waveform has a new location as of April 15th, 2024!
-The studio (or Art Oasis) is located at 951 Aileen Street in Oakland.
-Look for the yellow wrought iron door and Caty will come outside and greet you when class begins.
+Waveform has a new studio as of April 15th, 2024!
+Visit the studio (or Art Oasis) at 951 Aileen Street in Oakland.
+Look for the yellow wrought iron door and Caty will greet you at the start of class.

-Accessibility note: the space is up a flight of stairs - if needed, please reach out and we can arrange alternate accommodations.
+Accessibility note: the studio is up a flight of stairs - if needed, please reach out and we can arrange alternate accommodations.

 For Individuals